 You may want to include life insurance in your long-term financial plan even if just one of the scenarios below rings true.
 If you nod your head knowingly at more than one, a life insurance discussion should be on the table for sure.

 1. You have a family.
 Even if your spouse works, chances are good that your married lifestyle relies on your combined incomes.
 If your income gets taken out of the equation, will your spouse be able to keep the family in their home and maintain the dreams you have for your children all the way through college and beyond?

 2. Your employer coverage could be volatile.
 Educators change jobs a lot.
 Group coverage through your District may not be portable and may have too low a face value to cover your needs.
 Self-insuring by purchasing individual coverage puts you in control of your protection plan.

 3. You have aging parents.
 According to a 2015 Pew Research Center study on how Americans are coping with aging parents, a little less than a third of adults are providing some form of financial assistance to aging parents.
 Unless your parents have long term care insurance or substantial savings, it’s possible you might have to help out financially at some point.
 This can be stressful even in the best of times, but if only one spouse is left with the burden, the stress and guilt levels may go up.

 5. You don’t have a special savings account for funeral expenses.
-The National Funeral Directors Association pegs the median cost of a funeral at just over $7,000.
-But most experts advise budgeting $10,000 to cover other expenses such as travel and family gatherings.
+The National Funeral Directors Association pegs the median cost of a funeral at just over $7,600.1 But most experts advise budgeting more than that to cover other expenses such as travel and family gatherings.
 You could set aside a special savings account for this or simply include the expense in your life insurance benefit calculations.